Fetal Alcohol Syndrome Symptoms, Causes and Treatment

 Unfortunately, the physical defects and mental disabilities of fetal alcohol syndrome or any fetal alcohol spectrum disorders are not reversible.

-However, if a child is born with symptoms of FAS, early intervention and treatment may be able to help prevent what are referred to as “secondary disabilities.”
+However, if a child is born with symptoms of FAS or birth defects caused by alcohol, early intervention and treatment may be able to help prevent what are referred to as “secondary disabilities.”

-Early fetal alcohol syndrome treatment approaches are likely to include a team of physical and occupational therapists, a speech therapist, special education therapist, and psychologist that can help with some issues.
+Early fetal alcohol spectrum disorder treatment approaches are likely to include a team of physical and occupational therapists, a speech therapist, special education therapist, and psychologist that can help with some issues.

 Fetal Alcohol Syndrome Treatment for Disabilities: